Siberian tiger: Distribution and habitat

-In 2005, the number of Amur tigers in China was estimated at 18–22, and 331–393 in the Russian Far East, comprising a breeding adult population of about 250, fewer than 100 likely to be sub-adults, more than 20 likely to be less than 3 years of age.
-More than 90% of the population occurred in the Sikhote Alin mountain region.
+In 2005, the number of Amur tigers in China was estimated at 18–22, and 331–393 in the Russian Far East, comprising a breeding adult population of about 250, fewer than 100 likely to be sub-adults, and more than 20 likely to be less than 3 years of age.
+More than 90% of the population lived in the Sikhote Alin mountain region.This was followed up by a more detailed census which revealed there was a total population of 562 wild Siberian tigers in Russia.

+As of 2022, about 756 Siberian tigers, including 200 cubs, were estimated to inhabit the Russian Far East.

 An unknown number of tigers survive in the reserve areas around Baekdu Mountain, on the border between China and North Korea, based on tracks and sightings.

 In August 2012, a Siberian tiger with four cubs was recorded for the first time in northeastern China's Hunchun National Nature Reserve located in the vicinity of the international borders with Russia and North Korea.
 Camera-trap surveys carried out in the spring seasons of 2013 and 2014 revealed between 27 and 34 tigers along the China-Russian border.

 In April 2014, World Wide Fund for Nature personnel captured a video of a tigress with cubs in inland China.

 The tiger population in the Changbai Mountains dispersed westwards between 2003 and 2016.

-Camera trap surveys between 2013 and 2018 revealed about 55 Siberian tigers in four forested landscapes in northeastern China: Laoyeling, Zhangguangcai Range, Wandashan and Lesser Khingan Mountains.
-Feces, urine and hair was used to genetically identify 30 tigers in this region.
+Camera trap surveys between 2013 and 2018 revealed about 55 Siberian tigers in four forested landscapes in northeastern China: Laoyeling, Zhangguangcai Range, Wandashan, and Lesser Khingan Mountains.
+Feces, urine, and hair were used to identify 30 tigers in this region genetically.
 However, only Laoyeling is thought to support a breeding population.